 The OSFI (Office of the Superintendent of Financial Institution) is tasked to ensure public confidence in the Canadian financial system.

-To oversimplify it, think about this: Cash ETFs are deposited as large sums of money at a number of Canadian banks (in hundreds of millions to the billions of dollars).
-If the management of these Cash ETFs were to move these large amount of funds from one Canadian bank to another on a whim due to a more appealing deposit interest rate somewhere else, it may cause an effect similar to a bank run.
+To oversimplify it, think about this: HISA ETFs are deposited as large sums of money at a number of Canadian banks (in hundreds of millions to the billions of dollars).

 Over and Out